 Art as Healing | Street Edition:

 Yaya Por Vida holds a monthly outreach for the houseless in the areas of Overtown and Miami Downtown.
-During this outreach we not only provide food, harm reduction kits, resources, and Narcan with training but also incorporate our Art as Healing sessions.
-Our houseless rarely (if at all) have direct access to healing-based resources where the programing is created to meet them where they are.
-Substance use disorder compiled with other co-occurring mental illness is one of many challenges that our houseless could be facing as a barrier to housing.
+During this outreach, we not only provide food, harm reduction kits, resources, and Narcan with training but also incorporate our Art as Healing sessions.
+Our houseless rarely (if at all) have direct access to healing-based resources where the programming is created to meet them where they are.
+Substance use disorder compiled with other co-occurring mental illnesses is one of many challenges that our houseless could be facing as a barrier to housing.
 Through relationship building and bonds built with our houseless friends, we found out that bringing much-needed resources to them beyond feeding and harm reduction items helped to take them to the next step in recovery.
 Our Street Edition program is a bit different.
 We create "fast-art" techniques that are more street art based.
 Our houseless friends are always on the move for many reasons.
 We provide this safe space for them to slow down, breathe, take a break, and work on a quick tag or drawing that will help them reflect and recharge.
-This has led to more open conversations about their challenges, improved mood, and curiosity on how to proceed with recovery.
-Our Art as Healing Street Edition is also an opportunity where our volunteers can connect with our participants in a more intimate fashion while creating restorative pieces of their own.
+This has led to more open conversations about their challenges, improved mood, and curiosity on how to proceed with the recovery.
+Our Art as Healing Street Edition is also an opportunity where our volunteers can connect with our participants more intimately while creating restorative pieces of their own.

 Art and music therapies are being used as complements to other psychosocial treatments, which may ultimately improve patient outcomes by offering more robust treatment options (MW.
 R. iller et al., 1999).